salimuddin87/practice_question/elasticsearch/README.md

    depending on the use cases.
 #### Node
-   Node is a single physical or virtual machine that holds full or part of your data and provides computing power for indexing and searching your data.Every node is identified with a unique name.
+   Node is a single physical or virtual machine that holds full or part of your data and provides computing power for indexing and searching your data.
+Every node is identified with a unique name.
 If the node identifier is not specified, a random UUID is assigned as a node identifier at the startup.
 Every node configuration has the property `cluster.name`.
 The cluster will be formed automatically with all the nodes having the same `cluster.name` at startup.